leouieda/website/blog/why-geo-code.md

 It was a fair question since, by that point, all we had seen were variables and basic data types and operations.
-Day 2 of the workshop covers loading that with numpy and making plots (following the excellent [Software Carpentry "Programming with Python" lesson](https://swcarpentry.github.io/python-novice-inflammation/)), which is less abstract and luckily helped show them how this skill is useful,
+Day 2 of the workshop covers loading data with numpy and making plots (following the excellent [Software Carpentry "Programming with Python" lesson](https://swcarpentry.github.io/python-novice-inflammation/)), which is less abstract and luckily helped show them how this skill is useful,